tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Results
 ### Patient cohorts and study design
  - 6 male patients with gastric cancer, 3 with Epstein-Barr virus and 3 without, pre and post treatment so 12 samples
+# Dynamics of T cell receptor repertoire in patients with ankylosing spondylitis after biologic therapy
+ - ankylosing spondylitis: autoimmune condition
+ - see that good responders to biologics have increased TCR repertoire diversity
+ - positive correlation between TCR repertoire diversity and IL-23 levels
 # Early rise in brain damage markers and high ICOS expression in CD4<sup>+</sup> and CD8<sup>+</sup> T cells during checkpoint inhibitor-induced encephalomyelitis
  - ICOS expression on T cells mirrored severity of encephalomyelitis over course of recovery, also see ICOS expression on T cells of other patients with severe irAEs (moreso than in patients without irAEs)
 # Effective use of latent semantic indexing and computational linguistics in biological and biomedical applications